SalomePlatform/hexablock/doc/gui_hemisphere.rst

 Rind Grid
 ==============
-To create a rind grid, fill in the *internal radius* value by checking the *rind* checkbox:
+To create a rind grid : On *Sphere* check the *rind* checkbox and fill in the *internal radius* parameter.

 .. image:: _static/gui_rind.png
    :align: center